 Grigore Rosu is a computer science professor at the University of Illinois (UIUC), where he leads the Formal Systems Laboratory (FSL).
 Before joining UIUC, Grigore was a scientist at NASA, where he coined the term runtime verification together with his NASA colleagues.
 He was offered the NSF CAREER award, the UIUC outstanding junior award, and the Dean's award for excellence in research.
 He founded Runtime Verification, Inc., in 2010, as a vehicle to promote and incorporate the new and promising runtime verification technology into robust and practical commercial-grade products.

 Dwight Guth is the lead software engineer on the RV-Match project at Runtime Verification, Inc. He received an M.S. in computer science from UIUC in 2013 and a B.S. in computer science and mathematics from Purdue in 2011.
 His Master's thesis is related to an operational semantics of Python 3 developed using the same technology that ultimately powers RV-Match.
-Coming from extensive industry experience in software engineering, programming language design, and software verification, he designed and developed RV-Match into a complete product for detecting undefined behavior in C applications, and is continuing to develop technology related to Runtime Verification's semantics-based analysis approach.
+With extensive industry experience in software engineering, programming language design, and software verification, he designed and developed RV-Match into a complete product for detecting undefined behavior in C applications, and is continuing to develop technology related to Runtime Verification's semantics-based analysis approach.

 David Young is a principal embedded engineer at RV, Inc., and the product manager for RV-Predict.
 David has built networked products based on embedded NetBSD for about 15 years.
 His work experience covers protocol design and implementation, device drivers, multi-threaded TCP/IP implementation, and ad hoc wireless networks.
 David is passionate about the pitfalls and potential in human-computer interaction.
 David got his B.S. in computer science from Cornell University.
 RV, Inc. makes tools David wishes he could have used for the past decade and a half.